Computational-Biology-Aachen/FightClub/README.md

   where $ K_L $ and $ K_C $ are half-saturation constants for light and CO_2,  $ P_{\text{max}} $ is the maximum photosynthesis rate respectively.

-\textbf{Sucrose Production Rule}: The sucrose production $P(t) $ is a fraction of the photosynthesis output, adjusted by the cell's energy needs and efficiency factors.
+**Sucrose Production Rule:** The sucrose production $P(t) $ is a fraction of the photosynthesis output, adjusted by the cell's energy needs and efficiency factors.

   $$ S(t) = k \cdot P \cdot C  $$